 \subsection{Historical Backtesting}

-To validate our model with data, we conduct several historical backtests covering major periods of financial crisis and set our scenarios equal to the actual realized historical scenarios, such that for a given factor $i \in \mathcal{S}$ in our scenario, the magnitude of the stress would be $\Delta \mathbf{X}_{t}^i=\mathbf{X}_{t}^i-\mathbf{X}_{t-1}^i$.
-For each of the historical backtests, we implement JDKF and the comparison benchmarks of SSA, Static PCA, and Dynamic PCA, described in Section \ref{sec:benchmarks}.
-We then compare the conditional (on the scenario) predicted portfolio returns of JDKF, SSA, Static PCA, and Dynamic PCA relative to the realized time $t$ portfolio return.
-On each period of our backtest, we consider a PM who has access to a universe of $N$ stocks and constructs his portfolio weights via the $1/N$ equal weighting rule.
-On each period then, the PM predicts the portfolio return conditional on the scenario under each model.
+To validate our model with data, we conduct historical backtests covering major periods of financial crisis and set our scenarios equal to the actual realized historical scenarios.
+For a given factor $i \in \mathcal{S}$ in our scenario, the magnitude of the stress is $\Delta \mathbf{X}_{t}^i=\mathbf{X}_{t}^i-\mathbf{X}_{t-1}^i$.
+For each historical backtest, we implement JDKF and the comparison benchmarks (SSA, Static PCA, and Dynamic PCA) described in Section \ref{sec:stress_benchmarks}.
+We then compare the conditional (on the scenario) predicted portfolio returns of each model relative to the realized time $t$ portfolio return.
+On each period of our backtest, we consider a portfolio manager who constructs portfolio weights via the $1/N$ equal weighting rule and predicts the portfolio return conditional on the scenario under each model.

 Historical backtesting involves estimating the performance of a given model \textit{if it had been employed in the past}.
-Historical backtesting is very well suited for evaluating the performance of scenario analysis models, especially during historical periods of financial stress.
-The main idea is to attempt to predict portfolio return conditional on a scenario that we have observed in the past.
-More concretely, if at a given time period $t$ we know the historical magnitude of the stress $\Delta \mathbf{X}_{t}^i$ for our scenario-defining factors $i \in \mathcal{S}$, can we accurately predict the co-movements in the un-stressed factors $i \not \in \mathcal{S}$?
-Of course, the portfolio return is a function of the factors and so from these we compute the conditional scenario portfolio return.
-Hence the goal of our historical backtest is to assess how well JDKF captures the dynamic correlation among the factors that are driving a portfolio's overall return as compared to the other benchmarks.
-Our historical backtesting algorithm, which we describe in detail below, calls on the already defined algorithms in Section \ref{sec:benchmarks} for each model and treats them as function calls.
+The main idea is to predict portfolio return conditional on a scenario that we have observed in the past.
+More concretely, if at time period $t$ we know the historical magnitude of the stress $\Delta \mathbf{X}_{t}^i$ for our scenario-defining factors $i \in \mathcal{S}$, can we accurately predict the co-movements in the un-stressed factors $i \not \in \mathcal{S}$?
+The goal of our historical backtest is to assess how well JDKF captures the dynamic correlation among the factors driving a portfolio's overall return as compared to the other benchmarks.
+Our backtest consists of two phases (see Figure \ref{fig:backtest_flow}):